hamzaiftkhar/Leetcode-Problems/README.md

 - [Problem 2- Remove Duplicates from Sorted Array](https://github.com/hamzaiftkhar/Leetcode-Problems/tree/main/Problem-2) - Given an integer array `nums` sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
 The relative order of the elements should be kept the same.
 Then return the number of unique elements in `nums`.

 - [Problem 3- Remove Element](https://github.com/hamzaiftkhar/Leetcode-Problems/tree/main/Problem-3) - Given an integer array `nums` and an integer `val`, remove all occurrences of `val` in `nums` in-place.
 The order of the elements may be changed.
 Then return the number of elements in `nums` which are not equal to `val`.

+- [Problem 4- Search Insert Position](https://github.com/hamzaiftkhar/Leetcode-Problems/tree/main/Problem-4) - Given a sorted array of distinct integers and a target value, return the index if the target is found.
+If not, return the index where it would be if it were inserted in order.
+You must write an algorithm with `O(log n)` runtime complexity.